Inventory Management · Canberra

 Exactly what you get

 An asset and inventory system that tracks every item with custodianship, location, cost and funding source, links assets to grants for acquittal, handles research and controlled items, and hosts in an Australian region with a full audit trail.
 It integrates with your ERP and accounting for valuation.
-Related builds: an ERP for finance, accounting software for depreciation, a warehouse management system if you hold physical stock at scale, and business intelligence dashboards over asset utilisation.
+Related builds: an ERP for finance, accounting software for depreciation, a warehouse management system if you hold physical stock at scale, and business intelligence (BI) dashboards over asset utilisation.

 How to choose a developer in Canberra